ingo/ingo.github.io/_recipes/baba_ganouj.md

 ---
-title: Baba Ganouj
 category: Sides
 description: Baba Ghanouj can be purchased in the store, but the fresh version is much tastier.
+image: baba_ganouj.jpg
 size: 2 cups
+title: Baba Ganouj
 ---
 ### Ingredients

 * `2 lbs.` eggplants